Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Introduction

 The concept of locally ($\lambda,\rho$)-function-correcting codes is explored in \cite{Rajput2025}, where the authors propose an upper bound on the redundancy of such codes.
 This bound is derived on the basis of the minimum possible length of an error-correcting code for a given number of codewords and a specified minimum distance.
 Building on this idea, we generalize the concept of locally ($\lambda,\rho$)-function-correcting codes accommodating $b$-symbol read channels, and refer to the resulting framework succinctly as locally $(\lambda, \rho, b)$-functions.

-In this work, we first investigate various recurrence relations associated with locally $(\lambda, \rho, b)$-functions, with particular focus on how the parameters $\lambda$, $\rho$, and $b$ interact and also determine the smallest value of $\lambda$ for which a given function $f$ qualifies as a locally ($\lambda,\rho, b$)-function.
-In the later section, we derive an upper bound on the redundancy of general locally $(\lambda, \rho, b)$-functions by relating it to the minimum achievable length of $b$-symbol error-correcting codes, as well as classical error-correcting codes under the Hamming metric, for a fixed number of codewords and minimum distance.
-In particular, we also present explicit upper bounds for the class of locally $(4, 2t, b)$-functions and locally $(2^b, 2t, b)$-functions.
-Furthermore, for the case $b = 1$, we show that a locally $(3, 2t, b)$-function achieves the optimal redundancy of $3t$ under certain conditions.
+In this work, we introduce the concept of locally bounded functions in $b$-symbol read channel, called locally $(\lambda,\rho,b)$-function (see Definition \ref{deflocally}).
+The definition is a natural generalization of the corresponding one in the Hamming metric.
+We investigate various recurrence relations associated with locally $(\lambda, \rho, b)$-functions, with particular focus on how the parameters $\lambda$, $\rho$, and $b$ interact and also determine the smallest value of $\lambda$ for which a given function $f$ qualifies as a locally ($\lambda,\rho, b$)-function.
+In particular, we systematically study the locality of the weight functions and weight distribution functions in the Hamming metric (see Theorems \ref{lambda_w}, \ref{lamhwd}) and $b$-symbol metric by providing the upper and lower bounds on the smallest value of $\lambda$ (see Corollaries \ref{luboundw}, \ref{luboundwd}).
+In addition, we present several examples that achieve the upper bound as well as the intermediate values for various choices of parameters $k,\lambda,$ and $\rho$ in Table \ref{tab1}.

+In the later section, we derive several bounds on the optimal redundancy of locally $(\lambda, \rho, b)$-function-correcting codes by relating it to the minimum achievable length of $b$-symbol error-correcting codes, as well as classical error-correcting codes under the Hamming metric, for a fixed number of codewords and minimum distance in Theorems \ref{irreb} and \ref{genlambda}.
+In particular, we also present explicit upper bounds by constructing $(f,t)$-FCBSCs for the class of locally $(4, 2t, b)$-functions and locally $(2^b, 2t, b)$-functions in Lemma \ref{lambda4} and Theorem \ref{2^b_2t}, respectively.
+Furthermore, for the case $b = 1$, we show that a locally $(3, 2t, b)$-function achieves the optimal redundancy of $3t$ under certain conditions in Theorem \ref{optimality_condition}.
+We also provide an explicit construction of an $(f,t)$-FCBSC with redundancy $2t-b+1$, where $f$ is the $b$-symbol weight distribution function in Theorem \ref{explicitcons}.